-Any safety features, for example, the throttle trigger lockout and chain brake, ought to be checked.
+For example, any safety features, the throttle trigger lockout, and the chain brake should be checked.
 Keep the chain brake clean, and check the chain catcher for harm.
 If it’s harmed, replace it right away.

 - Keep a Clean Filter

 Check your saw’s air channel before each use.
 On the off chance that it’s messy, clear it off and allow it to dry before reinserting it into the saw.
-If it’s damaged or excessively dirty, replace it with a new filter.
+If it’s damaged or filthy, replace it with a new filter.

 - Rotate the Bar

 For more even wear on the chainsaw bar, turn the bar before each use.
 Clean out the bar groove to prevent excessive wear, and inspect the lubrication hole to ensure it’s not clogged with anything.
 Not getting enough lubrication will cause more friction and damage to the bar and the chain.